Protecting your privacy

 How do I request my health records?

-Call one of the the facilities in your area for more information or fill out an Authorization for Disclosure of Clinical Record Information form and send it to the location where you were treated.
+Call one of the the facilities in your area for more information or fill out an request for release of health records form and send it to the location where you were treated.

 Can't find the number you need?